-All humans blink; this is the eye’s way of protecting itself from any strain, blinking is when the muscles in your eyes relax.
-This causes the eyelids to close for a second and open up again.
-On average, a child can blink anywhere between 3 to 17 times per minute.
-Anything beyond this is considered excessive blinking and could be a sign of discomfort or a problem with your child’s eye.
+Blinking is the eyes’ way of protecting themselves from strain as it is when the muscles in the eyes relax.
+A child blinks 3 to 17 times per minute on an average.
+Anything beyond this is considered excessive blinking and could be a sign of discomfort or an eye problem.
 Excessive blinking can be due to a range of reasons – from a facial tic to extreme dryness in the eyes.

-There are a number of reasons why your child maybe blinking excessively.
-Some of these are:
+There are a number of reasons that can make your child blink excessively.
+Some of them are:

-- Tics – Facial tics can cause excessive blinking, these tics are technically muscle spasms that can affect the muscles that are in and around the eyes.
-Commonly these tics are physical but some extreme psychological stress can cause this as well.
-Excessive anger is another reason why your child may develop a facial tic that causes excessive blinking.
-It is recommended you talk to a child psychologist if your doctor says there is no physical reason for this.
+- Tics – Facial tics can cause excessive blinking.
+Tics are muscle spasms that affect the muscles in and around the eyes.
+Excessive anger may cause the development of facial tics.
+You should talk to a child psychologist if the problem is psychological.

-- Near-sightedness – One of the most common reasons for your child’s excessive blinking is near-sightedness.
-Visit your closest specialist and have your child’s eye checked.
-They may require glasses.
+- Near-sightedness – One of the most common reasons for excessive blinking is near-sightedness.
+Visit an eye specialist and get your child’s eye checked.
+She may need glasses.

-- Allergies – Like in adults, if your child is blinking too much and has watery eyes or excessive discharge around the eyes, this could be due to an allergy.
+- Allergies – If your child is blinking too much, has watery eyes or excessive discharge around the eyes, it could be an allergy.

-- Dryness – Another common reason for excessive blinking is extreme dryness of the eyes, this condition can cause a child not only to blink but may cause burning sensations or an itch in the eye.
-Make sure your child doesn’t rub their eyes.
-Doctors will usually prescribe teardrops or hydrating eye drops to help ease the irritation.
+- Dryness – Another common reason for this condition is extreme dryness of the eyes.
+This condition not only causes excessive blinking but also a burning sensation or itching in the eyes.
+Make sure your child doesn’t rub her eyes.
+Doctors will usually prescribe tear drops or hydrating eye drops to help ease the irritation.

-- Strain – A lot of stress on the eyes can cause excessive blinking, this can be due to reading with bad lighting, too much time on screens or even lack of sleep.
+- Strain – Eye strain can cause excessive blinking.
+Reading in bad lighting, too much time on screens and even lack of sleep can cause strain.

-- OCD – Obsessive Compulsive Disorder (OCD) is a psychological condition that a lot of children have that often goes undiagnosed.
-If the OCD is bad enough, it could cause severe blinking or other facial tics.
+- OCD – Obsessive Compulsive Disorder (OCD) is a psychological condition that affects children but often goes undiagnosed.
+If OCD is bad enough, it could cause severe blinking or facial tics.

-- Blepharitis – This is an infection caused due to dandruff or bad bacteria in the eyes, it is extremely common and is known to be a reason for excessive blinking in your child.
+- Blepharitis – This is an infection caused due to dandruff or bad bacteria in the eyes.
+It is very common and known to be one of the reasons for excessive blinking in children.

-Most conditions that lead to excessive blinking can be identified through a routine physical examination by doctors, if the reason is due to an imbalance of power in your child’s eye, they may need to have an eye exam done.
-In cases of psychological issues, your child may need to visit a therapist and the right diagnosis could take a few sessions.
+Most conditions that lead to excessive blinking can be identified through a routine physical examination.
+If the reason is an imbalance of power, your child may need to get her eyes examined.
+In case it’s a psychological issue, your child may need to visit a therapist for regular sessions.

 There are a number of ways to treat excessive blinking eyes in children.
-Based on the diagnosis, some include:
+Based on the diagnosis, the different treatment options include:

 - Psychological therapy